carlsonz16/MachineTeam/README.md

 ## Summary of Expenses
 - Precise Picks required no expenses.
-The websie was locally hosted and the API's leveraged were free for public use.
+The website was locally hosted and the API's leveraged were free for public use.

 ## Appendix
 **APIs**